-Latuda is approved to treat the following conditions:
+Latuda is used to treat the following conditions:

-This article describes the dosages of Latuda, including its form, strengths, and how to take the drug.
+This article describes the dosages of Latuda, as well as its strengths and how to take it.
 To learn more about Latuda, see this in-depth article.

 What is Latuda’s form?